 3 – How much does your business plan to earn?

 Our client Joana, owner of Tartiner, invested in delicious clean-label spreads.
 In an interview with the Brazilian newspaper “O Globo”, she shared that Tartiner earned 2 million reais in 2022 and planned to double that revenue the following year.
 One of the strategies to achieve this goal was a complete redesign of the packaging line, which we were delighted to create in partnership.
 Interestingly, six years earlier, we had designed the original line, which grew along with the brand.
-Now, we took care of the redesign, featuring a rainbow of beloved flavors, to accompany Tartiner’s new phase and boost the next step in its journey.
+Now, we took care of the redesign, featuring a rainbow of flavors, to boost Tartiner’s next step in its journey.
+This brand was also recognized by important awards: the project was shortlisted for the ABRE Award and the 15th BDA in the Packaging Design category, showing that experienced professionals also saw the brand’s value.
+In addition, this project was also shortlisted at the Brazil Design Award 2025 in the Packaging Design category.

 4 – How much can your business handle headaches?

 It’s normal to want to save money, especially when resources are tight.
-But when it comes to visual identity, it’s worth pausing to reflect: is this project too cheap?
-Could the initial cost turn into a headache down the line?
-Ready-made brands made by apps, for example, might seem like a good quick fix.
+But when it comes to visual identity, it’s worth pausing to reflect: could the low initial cost turn into a headache down the line?
+Ready-made brands made by apps or artificial inteligence, for example, might seem like a good quick fix.
 But many of these services include clauses in their terms of use that don’t allow official trademark registration.
 In other words: you might like the look, but legally, you won’t be able to use it as your company’s registered brand.
 And without that registration, your business becomes vulnerable.

 + Also Read – I Didn’t Approve the Brand Created for My Business.
 Now What?